 Learn about Twelfth Night at President James K. Polk Historic Site.
-The Vanishing Holiday–Twelfth Night:Origins and American Traditions takes place Saturday, January 14th, 2016, from 11 a.m. to 12 p.m., and is free to attend.
+Twelfth Night: The Vanishing Holiday takes place Saturday, January 4th, 2020, and is free to attend.

 The President James K. Polk State Historic Site is at 12031 Lancaster Highway in Pineville.

 Ron Vinson, Executive Director of the Presbyterian Heritage Center in Montreat, NC, will discuss the origin and prominence of Twelfth Night from its medieval continental origins through Shakespeare’s 1602 play, to observances in Colonial Carolinas.

 Once the annual peak of parties, gift-giving, and even weddings, the festivities surrounding Twelfth Night gradually disappeared over the last two centuries.
 Yet hints of this once ubiquitous holiday remain in our present day celebrations.

 Mr. Vinson’s presentation will include illustrations and the opportunity to hear medieval carols and colonial tunes about the celebration of Twelfth Night.
 Plus, get a taste of the holiday spirit with a slice of King Cake.